 Depending on the type of residence permit, foreign citizens are required to renew their permits on a regular basis.
 Foreign citizens living in Italy are required to apply for renewal as it follows:

 The validity period of temporary residence permits depend on the purpose of the Italian visa.
 Foreign citizens working in Italy based on a temporary work permit are required to apply for renewal depending on the sector they work in.
-The Italian employment permit may have a 6 to 9-months validity period, while student visas may have a one-year validity period.
+The Italian employment permit may have a six to nine months validity period, while student visas may have a one-year validity period.

 If you need help in obtaining a residence permit, you can contact our law firm in Italy.